Tantura: Tantura massacre

+Aftermath

-Most of the villagers fled to the nearby town of Fureidis and territory protected by the Arab League in the Triangle region near to what was to become the Green Line.
+Most of the villagers were expelled to the nearby town of Fureidis and territory protected by the Arab League in the Triangle region near to what was to become the Green Line.
 Women and children were taken to Fureidis, which had already surrendered.
 On May 31, 1948, Bechor Shitrit, Minister of Minority Affairs of the Provisional government of Israel, sought permission to expel them due to overcrowding, lack of sanitation, and the risk of information being passed to unconquered villages.
 Haganah intelligence also pressured Ben-Gurion to expel them as they were giving intelligence to nearby unconquered Arab villages and due to problems with sanitation and overcrowding.
 It is unknown whether Ben-Gurion replied or not, but on 18 June most of the Tantura women and children were expelled to Tulkarm.
 Some women and children, probably those with male relatives still in Israeli detention, were allowed to remain in Fureidis.
 A Ministry official, Ya'akov Epstein of Zikhron Ya'akov, who visited Tantura shortly after the operation, reported seeing bodies, but said nothing of a massacre.
 In 1998, Yahya Al Yahya published a book on Tantura recording the names of 52 dead.
 The occupation of the village was followed by looting.
 Some of the items recovered by the Haganah included 'one carpet, one gramophone ... one basket with cucumbers ... one goat'.

 The male prisoners of war were held in the Zichron Ya'akov police station.

-In 1964 the IDF released an official history of "The Alexandroni Brigade in the War of Independence" in which 11 pages were devoted to al-Tantura.
-There was no mention of any expulsion of villagers.
-In 2004, Alexandroni veterans acknowledged the forced expulsion as public discussion arose about some of the events of the war.
-Some descendants live on in the Tulkarm refugee camp and are denied permission to visit what remains of their village.